Skip to content

 Lesson 3: Seeing Only Tier-1 Suppliers Hides Real Failure Points

-Most disruptions start below the first supplier layer, then surface too late to stop damage.
+Most disruptions originate below the first supplier layer and surface too late to prevent damage.
 But a missing part at Tier 3 or Tier 4 can still shut down a final assembly line within days.
 That is why mapping deeper supplier layers is necessary to turn hidden exposure into known exposure.

 Lesson 4: Nearshoring Reduces Distance Risk

 Producing closer to buyers cuts dependence on long sea routes that fail under stress.
 Shorter supply lines also match government pressure for local content and faster delivery.
-Countries like Morocco and Turkey show how proximity reshapes industrial supply maps.
+Countries such as Morocco and Turkey illustrate how proximity reshapes industrial supply maps.

 Obi Tabansi Profile picture